Backpacking Jobs – Get Paid to Travel the World

 In most foreign-speaking countries you will find openings for teaching English.
 The best place to teach English abroad is at a language institution, but there is no guarantee of work as jobs are highly sought after.
 If you are serious about teaching English abroad, it is worth training with TEFL to receive a qualification that will put you in better standing than those without a certification.

-Another area to explore a backpacker working holiday is to apply at local bars, restaurants, or hostels.
 Although most of these jobs will pay minimum wage, they will still require that you have official permission to work as a foreigner.
 The minimum wage and the tipping culture vary per country, so be sure to take this into consideration.
+Find hostels around the world on Hostelworld and contact them directly or in-person once you arrive.

 Working in a hostel while backpacking can be a great way to get to know fellow travelers.
 It is also a great way to take a short break while on the road to earn some spending money.
 Hosteljobs.com offers lots of different backpacking jobs at hostels around the world from reception, to maintenance, to tour guides and event managers.